SynBody: Synthetic Dataset with Layered Human Models for 3D Human Perception and Modeling

 At the heart of \name is the layered parametric human model, which constructs the clothed human model in a bottom-up manner.
 SMPL-X~\cite{pavlakos2019expressive} is a widely used parametric human model, capable of sampling human models with various body shapes.
 However, it lacks the ability to model clothing, limiting its applicability when synthesizing realistic human models.
-To overcome this limitation, we introduce \hmname, a layered parametric human model based on SMPL-X. \hmname enriches the SMPL-X model in three aspects: (1) Hair system: adding hair and beards to the FLAME~\cite{li2017learning} model, with 32 types of hair and 13 types of beards; (2) Garment and accessories: adding procedural clothes to the SMPL-X body, including coats, shirts, pants, skirts, shoes, and glasses; (3) Texture: in addition to adding rich geometry, \hmname also adds rich textures for sampling various skin color and clothing texture.
+To overcome this limitation, we introduce \hmname, a parametric human model based on SMPL-X in a layered representation. \hmname enriches the SMPL-X model in three aspects: (1) Hair system: adding hair and beards to the FLAME~\cite{li2017learning} model, with 32 types of hair and 13 types of beards; (2) Garment and accessories: adding procedural clothes to the SMPL-X body, including coats, shirts, pants, skirts, shoes, and glasses; (3) Texture: in addition to adding rich geometry, \hmname also adds rich textures for sampling various skin colors and clothing textures.

-The designed \hmname is capable of generating a large number of human models with high-quality annotations.
-We therefore generate 10,000 clothed human models by sampling various body shapes, clothing styles, hairstyles, accessories and textures.
-Notably, the use of the SMPL-X model as the base body model ensures that the annotations are naturally accurate, obviating the need for obtaining annotation via fitting.
+The designed \hmname is capable of automatically generating a large number of human models with high-quality annotations.
+We therefore generate 10,000 clothed human models by sampling various body shapes, clothing styles, hairstyles, accessories, and textures.
+Notably, the use of the SMPL-X model as the base body model guarantees that the parametric human annotations are always accurate, obviating the need for the necessity for annotations through fitting.
 Furthermore, as the clothes are explicitly attached to the surface of the human body, layered annotations for body and clothes are available.

 To generate a large-scale dataset with high diversity and high-quality annotations, we design a scalable and automatic system to render images and annotations.
 We first animate the 10,000 dressed human models by retargeting motions from a large motion library~\cite{mahmood2019amass}.
 Subsequently, we design an algorithm to place human models in the scene without piercing.
-Multiple cameras are then placed by evaluating self-occlusion, inter-occlusion and view diversity, and the rendering module renders the assets to images with corresponding annotations.
+Multiple cameras are then placed by evaluating self-occlusion, inter-occlusion, and view diversity, and the rendering module renders the assets into images with corresponding annotations.